bdav-dev/kdm-finder/README.md

 A 'View' button is also present for each KDM, making it possible to view the entire email.

 ### Save
 You can select the KDMs you want to save by clicking on them in the list.
 When you selected all KDMs you want to save, click the 'Save selected' button.

 Now, you can locate to a directory in your file system in which the KDMs should be saved.

+> **Note**<br/>
-> Note: If you save a `.zip` file, the contents of the file will be extracted and saved, rather than the `.zip` file itself.
+> If you save a `.zip` file, the contents of the file will be extracted and saved, rather than the `.zip` file itself.